hagopjay/gcloud.map/aws.cloudmapping.md

-I'll create a comprehensive Mermaid diagram showing AWS technologies, their relationships, and associated AWS CLI commands - with even more detail since you mentioned AWS is your preferred cloud platform.
+A comprehensive Mermaid diagram showing AWS technologies, their relationships, and associated AWS CLI commands - with even more detail since AWS is our preferred cloud platform.

 ```mermaid
 graph TD